SalesConnection/Caction-Support/docs/Default_Favourite_Filter_App.md

-## ⭐ How to Set Favourite Filter as Default - App?
+## ⭐ How to Set Favourite Filter as Default - App

 1. For example, if you want to set a favourite filter for Job Schedule.
 Click "Schedule".